Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_3](./img/farming_tf_wallet_3.png)
 ![farming_tf_wallet_4](./img/farming_tf_wallet_4.png)

 You will then be asked to either *SIGN UP* or *RECOVER ACCOUNT*.
-For now, we will show how to sign up.
-Later in the guide, we will show you how to recover an account.
+To create a new account, click *SIGN UP*.

 ![farming_tf_wallet_5](./img/farming_tf_wallet_5.png)